kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 ```

 <text-box name="Text editor of choice" variant="hint">
   I personally use vscode to create these yaml files.
-It has helpful autofill, definitions and syntax check for Kubernetes with the extension Kubernetes by Microsoft.
+It has helpful autofill, definitions, and syntax check for Kubernetes with the extension Kubernetes by Microsoft.
 Even now it helpfully warns us that we haven't defined resource limitations.
+I won't care about that warning yet, but you can figure it out if you want to.
 </text-box>

 This looks a lot like the docker-compose.yamls we have previously written.
 Let's ignore what we don't know for now, which is mainly labels, and focus on the things that we know: